volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Example of a report: #{example_risks}.
 List of Pull Requests: ```#{all}```.
 ```

-Unfortunately, it didn't work as expected this time.
+Unfortunately, this time it doesn't work as expected.
-Not all code changes carried risks, so the AI often tried to invent new risks where there were none.
+Not all code changes carry risks, so the AI often tries to invent new risks where there are none.
-Sometimes it simply repeated the PR description without identifying any problems.
+Sometimes, it simply repeats the PR description without identifying any problems.
-Other times, it printed risks from the example provided instead of from the real data.
+Other times, it prints risks from the example provided instead of from the real data.
-It also frequently confused PR numbers when it found risks.
+It also frequently confuses PR numbers.
-In other words, it was a mess.
+In other words, it is a mess.

-Most likely, the key problem was with my prompt.
+Most likely, the key problem is with our prompt.
-I tried several modifications, but the results remained more or less the same.
+I tried several modifications, but the results remain more or less the same.

-So, we can give some clues to the AI and start writing all PR descriptions as clearly as possible.
+So, the only option we have is to give some clues to the AI and start writing all PR descriptions as clearly as possible.
-And... surprise, surprise, it helps.
+And... surprisingly, it helps.
 For this PR description:

 ```txt